-In the past when architects and designers mentioned concrete, people rarely got excited.
-It usually meant a dull, grey, visually unappealing appearance.
-Today though, thanks to new technological advances, concrete can be cast in a variety of finishes and colours offering architects and the construction industry a material that is both eminently practical and aesthetically pleasing.
+Once, when architects and designers mentioned concrete, people rarely got excited.
+It usually meant a dull, grey, and visually unappealing.
+Recently though, thanks to new technological advances, concrete can be cast in a variety of finishes and colors, offering architects and the construction industry a material that is both eminently practical and aesthetically pleasing.

-Since the introduction of modern pigmented concrete products in the early 1950’s, the popularity of colored concrete has increased rapidly over the past few years.
-In many towns and villages it is now common for planning authorities to specify the use of coloured building materials to help retain its traditional character.
-But technology has moved beyond even this, enabling artistic images to be incorporated in the very fabric of a building.
+Since modern pigmented concrete products were introduced in the early 1950s, colored concrete has rapidly increased in popularity.
+In many towns and villages, it is now common for planning authorities to specify the use of colored building materials to help retain its traditional character.
+However, technology has advanced further, enabling artistic images to be incorporated in the very fabric of a building.

-Coloured concretes have been used to dramatic effect in new structural developments such as the Trafford Centre in Birmingham, UK, the Basilica of Yamoussoukro on the Ivory Coast and the new European Parliament building.
-Dramatic effects are not only achieved in large structures though.
-Coloured concrete is just as effectively used in architectural pavements, paving stones and internal flooring.
+Colored concretes have been used to dramatic effect in new structural developments such as the Trafford Centre in Manchester, UK; the Basilica of Yamoussoukro on the Ivory Coast; and the European Parliament building.
+Dramatic effects are not only achieved in large structures though - colored concrete is just as effectively used in architectural pavements, paving stones and internal flooring.

 Cementitious Floor Screeds

-Colour can be added to concrete in two basic ways - using coloured cement or by adding a colouring agent into the concrete or mortar during mixing.
-The colour is determined by the pigments selected, which are generally divided into two categories - natural and synthetic.
+Color can be added to concrete in two basic ways - using colored cement or by adding a coloring agent into the concrete or mortar during mixing.
+The color is determined by the pigments selected, which are generally divided into two categories - natural and synthetic.

 Natural pigments are made from mined ores such as carbon and manganese (blacks), chromium (yellows, reds, browns, greens), and cobalt spinels (blues).

 Synthetic pigments meanwhile are made from iron salts, by-products of the steel industry or from scrap steel dissolved in acid and precipitated.
-The main colours are red, yellow and black.
+The main colors are red, yellow and black.

-While careful selection of pigments (type and amount) helps to achieve the desired colour, exposing coloured aggregates incorporated in the mix gives a more permanent colouring system with both pigment and complementary aggregate colour, in turn minimising the effects of ultraviolet lights and other stains such as efflorescence.
+While the careful selection of pigments (type and amount) helps to achieve the desired color, exposing colored aggregates incorporated in the mix gives a more permanent coloring system with both pigment and complementary aggregate color.
+This minimizes the effects of ultraviolet lights and other stains like efflorescence.

 Stains on Concrete

-Stains, particularly white stains, take on a greater level of significance when they appear on coloured concrete compared with standard material.
+Stains, particularly white stains, have a greater level of significance when they appear on colored concrete compared with standard material.

-Efflorescence is the most common cause of colour fading in coloured concrete.
-It takes the form of white deposits commonly observed on the surfaces of concrete, mortar and brickwork of both buildings and block paving, figure 2.
+Efflorescence is the most common cause of color fading in this type of concrete.
+It takes the form of white deposits commonly observed on the surfaces of concrete, mortar, and brickwork of both buildings and block paving.

-Lime weeping and lime bloom are the most commonly observed forms of efflorescence - crystallisation of soluble salts is another.
-The difference between the two forms is in their physical appearance, with lime weeping usually forming first as unsightly blemishes of hazy white layers, which become visible as the concrete begins to dry out, to produce thicker white crusts.
+Lime weeping and lime bloom are the most commonly observed forms of efflorescence – and crystallization of soluble salts is another.
+The difference between the two forms is in their physical appearance.
+Lime weeping usually forms first as blemishes of hazy white layers, which become visible as the concrete dries out to produce thicker white crusts.
 Lime bloom migrates to the surface as the material dries.
 At the surface, it reacts with CO2 which creates a surface deposit of calcium carbonate.

 Composition of Efflorescence and Its Evolution

-Professor John Bensted, Cement Technologist and visiting Professor at Birbeck College, London, gave a presentation at the SCI meeting on the ‘Chemistry of Efflorescence’, which detailed the chemical composition of efflorescence.
-‘The white deposits are composed of calcium carbonate, normally in the form of calcite, and arise by the effects of aeration (hydration plus carbonation).
-These effects promote transport of ions like Ca2+ and OH- in solution through the structure to the external surface, where evaporation of water occurs and calcium hydroxide Ca(OH)2 is deposited.
-This quickly carbonates by reaction with moist air containing carbon dioxide CO2 to form calcite, which remains on the surface, giving the surface of coloured concrete an unsightly appearance,’ explains Bensted.
+In November 20012, Professor John Bensted, Cement Technologist and visiting Professor at Birbeck College, London, presented at the SCI meeting on the ‘Chemistry of Efflorescence’, which detailed the chemical composition of efflorescence.
+Bensted stated that ‘The white deposits are composed of calcium carbonate, normally in the form of calcite, and arise by the effects of aeration (hydration plus carbonation).
+These effects promote the transport of ions like Ca2+ and OH- in solution through the structure to the external surface, where evaporation of water occurs and calcium hydroxide Ca(OH)2 is deposited.
+This quickly carbonates by reaction with moist air containing carbon dioxide CO2 to form calcite, which remains on the surface, giving the surface of colored concrete an unsightly appearance,’.

 The Effect of Efflorescence

-The effect efflorescence has on the visual appearance of many concrete structures has been a cause for concern for a long time.
-While almost unnoticeable on white concrete, as the depth of colours used increases, the effects of efflorescence on coloured structures is becoming rapidly unacceptable.
+The effect efflorescence has on the visual appearance of many concrete structures has been a concern for a long time.
+While almost unnoticeable on white concrete, as the depth of colors increases, the effects of efflorescence on colored structures are unacceptable.

 Reducing the Effects of Efflorescence

-There is no known cure for both primary (occurs during the first few weeks as the concrete cures and dries out) and secondary (occurs during subsequent wetting and drying cycles) efflorescence.
-However, some manufacturers of decorative concrete products have found that using metakaolin, sometimes in combination with other measures such as lower water/cement ratios, blended cements and increased impermeability, can help reduce the effects of efflorescence.
+There is no known cure for both primary efflorescence (occurs during the first few weeks as the concrete cures and dries out) and secondary efflorescence (occurs during subsequent wetting and drying cycles).
+However, some manufacturers of decorative concrete products have found that using metakaolin, sometimes in combination with other measures such as lower water/cement ratios, blended cements, and increased impermeability, can reduce the effects of efflorescence.

 Screen-Printed or Photo-Engraved Concrete

-A few years ago, particularly in Europe, houses had to be made from white concrete and it was forbidden to alter the surfaces.
-Over the past few years the versatility of concrete has been realised and as architects and the construction industry discover what can be achieved with this material, concrete is becoming more visually interesting as a building material, and can now be seen as more ‘designer’ than ‘dull’.
+Previously - particularly in Europe - houses had to be made from white concrete and it was forbidden to alter the surfaces.
+From the turn of the century, concrete’s versatility has been realized and as architects and the construction industry discover what can be achieved with this material, concrete is becoming more visually interesting as a building material and is now seen as more ‘designer’ than ‘dull’.